jtoguntoye/Devops-projects-documentation/AWS Solution for a 2-company Website Using Reverse Proxy Technology Project -15.md

 ### Create A Records in the Route 53 hosted zone
+- We need to ensure that the main domain for the WordPress website can be reached, and the subdomain for Tooling website can also be reached using a browser.
 - create A record for tooling and wordpress
   - set record type to 'A-Routes to a IPV4 address'
   - Set Route Traffic to 'Alias to application load balancer and classic load balancer'